 - Eggs – Eggs are a nutritious way to meet your daily protein needs.
 Just simply scramble the eggs for your breakfast or have an omelet and salad for dinner to increase the DHA or fatty acid in your milk.
 Don’t overdo it however.

 - Leafy greens – Vegetables like cucumber, spinach, broccoli, and cauliflower are filled with Vitamin A or Retinol, both of which can be very useful for you and your baby.
 Also, leafy vegetables are rich in calcium and low in calories so that can help you to shed some pounds.
+It is even suggested that leafy greens may prevent spina difida in newborns if consumed during pregnancy, so keep that in mind if you are still pregnant.

 - Water – Breastfeeding moms are at risk of dehydration.
 To keep your energy levels and milk production up, it is vital to make sure that you stay well-hydrated.
 You can vary your options and meet your fluid requirements by drinking juice and milk along with water.
 Just make sure to be careful when it comes to consuming caffeinated drinks like coffee or tea.